 The Regulatory Policy Committee (RPC) was created by the OECD Council on 22 October 2009 to assist member and non-member economies in building and strengthening their regulatory reform efforts.
 It is a platform to help countries adapt regulatory policies, tools and institutions, learning from each other’s experience.
 The Regulatory Policy Division in the OECD serves as the Secretariat of the RPC and carries out the work programme of the RPC.
 The Bureau members provide detailed direction to the OECD Secretariat on issues of management and the planning of the Programme of Work.

-To date, nine meetings of the RPC have taken place:
+To date, eleven meetings of the RPC have taken place: